 His Longest Run Was Only 13 Miles

 Donny said he felt pretty good during his 13 mile run the week before.
-I thought that he was talking about just another training run.
+I thought he was talking about just another training run.
 I later came to find out that it was his longest run ever.

 Don’t be like Donny